 6. Which one of the following has a long term effect on the health of an individual?

 (a) Common cold

 (b) Chicken pox

 Answer is (c) Chewing tobacco

-Common cold and chicken pox are acute disease which will not produce any long term effect.
+Common cold and chicken pox are acute diseases which will not produce any long term effect.
 Stress can be managed and will not have long term effect.
 Chewing tobacco is dangerous as it produces a long term effect.

 7. Which of the following can make you ill if you come in contact with an infected person?

 (b) Genetic abnormalities